spatialos/UnrealGDK/SpatialGDK/Documentation/content/ability-system.md

         ...
     }
     ```
-    This will ensure the replicated data on the `UAttributeSet` object is correctly replicated.
+    This ensures that the replicated data on the `UAttributeSet` object is replicated correctly.
 1. If the `AbilitySystemComponent` is owned by a class that extends `UPawn`, override the `UPawn::OnRep_Controller()` function and call `AbilitySystemComponent::RefreshAbilityActorInfo()`.
 For instance -
     ```
     MyActor::OnRep_Controller()